Source: Courtesy of Wikimedia Commons

 The spring of 1689 became summer and there was no word from the Iroquois, nor did the ships arrive from France with supplies and instructions from the minister.
 In the English colonies Sir Edmund Andros, governor of New England and New York, was doing his best to prevent direct negotiations between the Iroquois and the French, claiming that the Five Nations were subjects of the British crown, and that the French had therefore to negotiate with him, not with the Iroquois.
-This claim the French and the Iroquois rejected, yet it served to delay ratification of the treaty until word was received in New England of the outbreak of hostilities between England and France following on the Glorious Revolution that put William and Mary on the English throne.
+The French and the Iroquois rejected this claim, yet it served to delay ratification of the treaty until word was received in New England of the outbreak of hostilities between England and France following on the Glorious Revolution that put William and Mary on the English throne.
 Denonville, however, was unaware that England and France were at war.

 Denonville has been accused of failing to respond adequately.
 With the benefit of hindsight it is possible to argue that he could have counter-attacked more effectively, but given the circumstances, the fragmentary, incoherent, and exaggerated reports on the enemy’s movements that reached him, the orders he gave were the only sound ones he could have given.
 He could give only general orders and expect the local commander of the troops, Philippe de Rigaud de Vaudreuil, to use his own judgement.
-The failure to take advantage of the situation as it developed, and to launch a telling counter-attack, must be blamed on Vaudreuil rather than on Denonville.
+The failure to take advantage of the situation as it developed, and to launch a telling counter-attack, would be blamed on Vaudreuil rather than on Denonville.
 With the advantage of surprise and stealth the Iroquois had scored the first of several such victories in a war that was to endure for ten years.
 Yet they did not have things all their own way.
 Shortly after the attack at Lachine, a small party of Canadians sent out by Denonville encountered an Iroquois war party on the Lac des Deux-Montagnes.
 Without loss to themselves they killed 18 of the enemy and took three prisoners who were subsequently burned alive in the Place Royale at Montreal in retaliation for the treatment meted out by the Iroquois to the Canadians they captured.
-To the cast, Denonville loosed the Abenakis against the New England settlements where they created havoc comparable to that wrought by the Iroquois at Lachine.
+To the east, Denonville encouraged the Abenaki to attack the New England settlements, where they created havoc comparable to that wrought by the Iroquois at Lachine.

-With Iroquois war parties roaming about the settlements Denonville was forced to abandon all thought of maintaining a garrison at Fort Frontenac.
+With Iroquois war parties ranging about the settlements Denonville was forced to abandon all thought of maintaining a garrison at Fort Frontenac.
 Niagara had had to be abandoned earlier because of the supply problem.
 Fort Frontenac could serve no military purpose: its garrison was kept prisoner by a handful of Iroquois lurking about, and it required convoys of several hundred men to keep it supplied.
 On 24 September Denonville sent orders to the commandant Clément Du Vuault de Valrennes to blow up the fort and return to Montreal with the surviving members of the garrison.

 Three weeks later the long-delayed ships arrived from France, bringing with them Callière and Louis de Buade, Comte de Frontenac, appointed to succeed Denonville as governor general.
-It has frequently been asserted that Frontenac was reappointed to save the colony from the consequences of Denonville’s inept stewardship, as evidenced by the Lachine massacre and the abandonment of Fort Frontenac.
+It has frequently been asserted that Frontenac was reappointed to save the colony from the consequences of Denonville’s inept stewardship, as evidenced by the assault on Lachine and the abandonment of Fort Frontenac.
 Such assertions are refuted by the chronology of events.
 Frontenac had been appointed to succeed Denonville in April 1689, four months before the Iroquois attack on Lachine.
 In fact, Louis XIV and the minister, in a dispatch dated 1 May 1689, expressed their complete satisfaction with the measures taken by Denonville.
 They also sanctioned the abandonment of Fort Frontenac, should he deem it necessary.
 Then, on 31 May, Louis XIV signed the order for Denonville to return to France.
 In it he stated that because of the war in Europe he had decided to recall Denonville “to employ you in my armies where I am persuaded that you will serve me with the same zeal and the same success as you have done in the past.”
 Subsequently, however, Paul de Beauvillier, Duc de Saint-Aignan, persuaded the king to appoint Denonville his deputy as governor to the king’s grandson, Louis de France, Duc de Bourgogne, in recognition of Denonville’s 33 years of service in the royal armies.
 Denonville had intimated in 1688 that he would like to be recalled if the minister rejected his proposals on the policy to be pursued for the protection of the colony, and with war raging in Europe there was no possibility of the colony receiving the support requested.
 In addition, Denonville’s health was not good; he had worn himself out with his exertions, and for this reason alone he deserved to be relieved of his duties.
 There is, however, no evidence to indicate that Denonville was recalled for any reason other than that stated by Louis XIV.

 In the field of civil administration also Denonville made a notable contribution, introducing reforms that were to have a profound effect on Canadian society.
 In this, however, as in military affairs, he was to a degree his own worst enemy.
 The post of governor general was basically a political position, and Denonville’s character made him unsuited for the role.
 He was no courtier.
 He was transparently honest, and he was a perfectionist.
 He demanded much, perhaps too much, of others, and he demanded more of himself.
 When anything went wrong he always took the blame; when things went right he gave the credit to his subordinates or to God.
 He left the colony immediately after the Iroquois had scored an initial victory, and his successor, in his dispatches to the court, not only made the situation appear far worse than it actually was, but maintained that Denonville was entirely to blame.
 Others in the colony, however, expressed sincere regret at his departure.
 All things considered, the colony had good cause to be grateful to him.